derat/nitter-rss-proxy/README.md

         Comma-separated list of URLS of Nitter instances to use (default "https://nitter.net") -timeout int
-        HTTP timeout in seconds for fetching a feed from a Nitter instance (default 10)
+        HTTP timeout in seconds for fetching a feed from a Nitter instance (default 10) -user string
+        User to fetch to stdout (instead of starting a server)
 ```

 The server passes `GET` request paths to the Nitter instance: